Actindo-AG/Documentation/PIM/UserInterface/02c_RecycleBin.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all products in the list are selected.

 - [ARCHIVE PRODUCT] / [ARCHIVE PRODUCTS]
   Click this button to archive the selected product(s).
-This button is only displayed, when the checkbox of at least one product is selected.
+This button is only displayed if the checkbox of at least one product is selected.
   For detailed information, see [Archive a product](../Operation/03_MoveProducts.md#archive-a-product).

 - [RESTORE PRODUCT] / [RESTORE PRODUCTS]
   Click this button to restore the selected product(s).
-This button is only displayed, when the checkbox of at least one product is selected.
+This button is only displayed if the checkbox of at least one product is selected.
   For detailed information, see [Restore a product](../Operation/03_MoveProducts.md#restore-a-product).

-- [FINALLY DELETE PRODUCT] / [FINALLY DELETE PRODUCTS]
+- [PERMANENTLY DELETE PRODUCT] / [PERMANENTLY DELETE PRODUCTS]
-  Click this button to delete the selected product(s) finally.
-This button is only displayed, when the checkbox of at least one product is selected.
+  Click this button to delete the selected product(s) permanently.
+This button is only displayed if the checkbox of at least one product is selected.
   For detailed information, see [Delete a product](../Operation/03_MoveProducts.md#delete-a-product).

 The list displays all products moved to recycle bin.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.